Home

 Playing in a group setting is easy for my children with as many sibling as they have.
 We never lack for enough players for basket ball, kickball, or even three on three soccer!

-• All of my children love the library.
+All of my children love our local library.
 Each summer the library has a wonderful reading program for high school to preschool.

 Many libraries have free actives for different age groups throughout the year.
 This summer my elementary children enjoyed a frog jumping contest, a magic show, and even a talent show given by all the children in the program.